Fun Blue Marlin Facts For Kids | Kidadl

 What is the difference between a blue marlin and a swordfish?

 The marlin and the swordfish are some of the biggest fish in the ocean world.
 The pointed, spear-like bill of both the blue marlin and swordfish can make it quite confusing to distinguish between the two.
 One way to differentiate is to observe their dorsal fin.
 The dorsal fin of the swordfish resembles a shark and extends even further, whereas the blue marlin has a single dorsal fin which creates a soft-looking ridge.
-The swordfish also has long, distinct, pectoral fins as opposed to the marlin, whose pectoral fins are not clearly visible.
+The swordfish also has long, distinct, pectoral fins as opposed to the marlin, whose pectoral fins are not visible.

 Does blue marlin have teeth?